If you paid a person that is not an independent contractor during the tax year, you might need to file Form 1099-MISC. So, what is Form 1099-MISC?

 If you need to make a correction to an e-Filed Form 1099-MISC, check out the IRS’s Publication 1220.
 If you made a mistake, you would either need to make a One-transaction Correction or a Two-transaction Correction.

-Looking for an easy way to track independent contractor and vendor payments?
+Looking for an easy way to track vendor payments?
 Patriot’s accounting software lets you streamline the way you record payments, expenses, and income.
 Start your free trial today!

 Have questions, comments, or concerns about this post?
 Like us on Facebook, and let’s get talking!